-Recent studies revealed that the use of elderberry extract can decrease both the duration and severity of flu-like symptoms and symptoms from the common cold.
+Recent studies revealed that elderberry extract can decrease both the duration and severity of flu-like symptoms and symptoms from the common cold.
 The extract contains both ant-viral agents and anti-inflammatories.
-Often, in colds and flu, it is the body's anti-inflammatory response to the intruding virus, not the virus itself that produces symptoms.
+Often, in colds and flu, the body's anti-inflammatory response to the intruding virus, not the virus itself, produces symptoms.

 A clinical trial of flu patients who took 15 ml a day of elderberry syrup showed improvement in 2-4 days.
 In contrast, it took 7-8 days for the control group to improve.
 Further, another study showed elderberry comparing favorably with the treatment benefits of Tamiflu, the closest treatment doctors can prescribe as a flu remedy.

 Yes, it's true.
 And I fight to get my kids to swallow anything that's not gold and shaped like fish.
 The great news about black elderberries is that they're a natural product that comes in multiple forms.
-The syrup may be the most most-known of the elderberry products and you can find it in local stores as well as being sold by independent businesses.
+The syrup may be the most-known of the elderberry products, and you can find it in local stores and be sold by independent businesses.

 But my crew prefers their flu-fighting elderberry supplements in the form of yummy gummies!
 Zarbees manufactures Sambucus elderberry gummies for the common cold and flu relief, as do Sambucol, Airborne, and Nature's Way.
 Read instructions carefully for varying dosage suggestions especially regards to children's usage.

 A growing number of studies on elderberry fruit in the form of juice, syrups, and supplements continue to demonstrate its health benefits.
 But doctors warn that these studies are still in the research phase.